Ukraine says 9 Russian warplanes destroyed in Crimea blasts - NewsBreak

 One tourist, Natalia Lipovaya, said that “the earth was gone from under my feet” after the powerful blasts.
 "I was so scared,” she said.

-Crimea’s regional leader, Sergei Aksyonov, said some 250 residents were moved to temporary housing after dozens of apartment buildings were damaged.
+Crimea’s regional leader, Sergei Aksyonov, said about 250 residents were moved to temporary housing after dozens of apartment buildings were damaged.

-But Russian authorities sought to downplay the explosions on Wednesday, saying all hotels and beaches were unaffected on the peninsula, which is a popular tourist destination for many Russians.
+But Russian authorities on Wednesday sought to downplay the explosions, saying all hotels and beaches were unaffected on the peninsula, which is a popular tourist destination for many Russians.

-A Ukrainian presidential adviser, Oleksiy Arestovych, cryptically said that the blasts were either caused by Ukrainian-made long-range weapons or the work of Ukrainian guerrillas operating in Crimea.
+A Ukrainian presidential advisor, Oleksiy Arestovych, cryptically said that the blasts were either caused by Ukrainian-made long-range weapons or the work of Ukrainian guerrillas operating in Crimea .

 A Ukrainian parliament member, Oleksandr Zavitnevich, said the airfield was rendered unusable.
 He reported on Facebook that it housed fighter jets, tactical reconnaissance aircraft and military transport planes.